bitknox/Raven/benchmarking/README.md

  Times []float64 `json:"times"`
  // The number of iterations
  Iterations int `json:"iterations"`
- // The datasets used for the benchmark
- Datsets []string `json:"datasets"`
  // Labels to add to the plot
  Labels []string `json:"labels"`
 }